CircuitSetup/SID_old/README.md

 ##### &#9654; Follow TCD fake power

 If this option is checked, and your TCD is equipped with a fake power switch, the SID will also fake-power up/down.
 If fake power is off, no LED is active and the SID will ignore all input from buttons, knobs and the IR control.

+#### Visual options

+##### &#9654; Adhere strictly to movie patterns

+If this is set, in idle modes 0-3 as well as when using GPS speed, only patterns which were extracted from the movies (plus some interpolations) are shown.
+If this option is unset, random variations will be shown, which is less accurate, but also less monotonous.
+Purists will want this option to be set, which is also the default.

+##### &#9654; Skip time tunnel animation

+When set, the time travel sequence will not be animated (no flicker, no "moving bar").
+Purists will want this option to be set; the default is unset.

+##### &#9654; Show peaks in Spectrum Analyzer

+This selects the boot-up setting for showing or not showing the peaks in the Spectrum Analyzer.
+Can be changed anytime by typing *51 followed by OK on the IR remote control.

 #### Home Assistant / MQTT settings